AdaCore/learn/content/courses/ada-idioms/chapters/constructor_functions_for_abstract_data_types.rst

 Functions and procedures that manipulate objects of the private type are *primitive operations* for the type if they are declared in the same package as the type declaration itself.
+(That location provides the compile-time visibility to the type's representation that is required to implement the subprograms.)
 Only the primitive operations are inherited during type derivation.

 Instead of a distinct constructor syntax, Ada uses regular functions to construct objects of types but the issues are the same.
+By definition, these so-called *constructor functions* return an object of the type in question.
+Other primitive functions are not constructors and can be inherited without difficulty.

-Therefore, Ada language rules prevent these *constructor functions* from being legally inherited, even though they are primitive operations for the type.
+Therefore, Ada language rules prevent constructor functions from being legally inherited, even though they are primitive operations for the type.

 The explanation and illustration for these rules first requires explanation of the word *abstract*.
 We mentioned above that the package enclosing the